surniaulula/wpsso/readme.txt

 = 8.7.0 =

 (2020/10/02) Fixed a bug that prevented abbreviated Schema enumerations from being detected.
 Added support for the new Schema shippingDetails property in Schema Product offers for WooCommerce products.

-= 8.6.0 =

-(2020/09/25) Added a new "Webpage Document Title" option in the Advanced Settings.
-Fixed incorrect Schema AggregateRating meta tag markup.
-Fixed an "undeclared static property" error in the Dashboard page.